-Here are some quick tips for how to create a good sales pitch email.
-But before we talk about some things to do in your email sales pitch, let’s first discuss what not to do.
+Here are some quick tips for creating a good sales pitch email.
+But before discussing some things to do in your email sales pitch, let’s first discuss what not to do.

 Try to Not Sound Like a Salesperson Who is Selling Something

-As you are writing your sales pitch email, try to do everything you can to not sound like a salesperson who is trying to sell something.
+When writing your sales pitch email, try to avoid sounding like a salesperson trying to sell something.
 This is important for a couple of reasons.

 1. That is an “All About Me” Approach

-It can be helpful in a lot of areas of life to always keep in mind that everybody has their own interests.
-When you are a salesperson communicating with a cold email to a prospect, one of your interests is to sell to them.
+It can be helpful in many areas of life to always remember that everybody has their own interests.
+When you are a salesperson sending a cold email to a prospect, one of your interests is to sell to them.

-We don’t know what the prospect’s interests are, but it is safe to assume that their main interest when they receive your email is not going to be the same as yours and is not that they are looking to buy from you.
+We don’t know the prospect’s interests, but it is safe to assume that their main interest when they receive your email will not be the same as yours and is not that they are looking to buy from you.

-When you appear like a salesperson trying to sell something, you are presenting yourself in more of an “all about me” way as you are centering more around your interests.
+When you appear like a salesperson trying to sell something, you present yourself in more of an “all about me” way, centering more around your interests.

 2. The Prospect is Likely not in Buying Mode